The Dunwich Horror (film): Home media

 The film was released on DVD by MGM on August 28, 2001, and as part of a multi-disk set on September 11, 2001, then re-released as a double feature with Die, Monster, Die! on September 20, 2005.

 Scream Factory released the film as a double feature on Blu-ray with Murders in the Rue Morgue (1971) in 2016.

 The film received a deluxe reissue from Arrow Films on Blu-Ray with a new commentary track, featurettes focusing on the production, reactions to the film and how the film fits in with Lovecraftian mythology.
 The film was restored in 2K with a new scan of the original camera negative supplied by MGM.

 Remake

 Another film version, produced by Active Entertainment Finance and Bullet Films, was released in 2009.
+Dean Stockwell, who played Wilbur Whateley in the 1970s film, also stars in this version, this time as Dr. Henry Armitage.